Shopify/hydrogen/.changeset/quiet-masks-lay.md

 '@shopify/cli-hydrogen': patch
 ---

-Fix an issue where the local worker runtime could freeze after a number of requests.
+Fix an issue that could cause the local worker runtime to freeze.